Routine Dental Care: What Are Tooth Colored Fillings

 Composite fillings, a popular choice among dentists and patients, can be easily adjusted to match the natural shade of a person's teeth.
 This type of repair usually lasts for approximately five years in adults with proper oral care.
 Porcelain fillings, which can also be tinted for a realistic finish, tend to last between 10 and 15 years in a healthy adult.

-Check out what others are saying about our dental services on Yelp: Routine Dental Care in Albany, OR.
+Check out what others are saying about our dental services on Google: Routine Dental Care in Albany, OR.

 Amalgams and metals